anumitgarg/Concurrent-Audit-Automation/README.md

 5.) <b>COMPARISON AND VERIFICATION:</b> Once all the data is extracted they are compared to the extracted attributes under the RBI guidelines.<br>

-6.) <b>RESULT REPORT GENERATED:</b> A message is prompted that gives a summary report of the result of verification process
+6.) <b>GENERATION OF ASSESSMENT REPORT:</b> A message is prompted that gives a summary report of the result of verification process

 ![Flow diagram](./figures/Flow_diagram.PNG)